LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 ### 2.How to level up fast?
 Everone knows to clear all quests & dungeons everyday.
-Why do some people level so fast?
+Why do some people level so fast?</br>
-**-->** Sub-quest Scrolls, Hot Time & Efficient Field Hunting!!!
+**-->** Sub-quest Scrolls, Hot Time & Efficient Field Hunting!!!</br>

 **Sub-quest Scrolls**
 **Hot Time**
 **Efficient Field Hunting**

 ### 3.How to farm more adena?
 Everone knows to clear all quests & dungeons everyday.
-Why do some people have more adena to do more equipment lvl up/rune printing/...?
+Why do some people have more adena to do more equipment lvl up/rune printing/...?</br>
-**-->** Sub-quest Scrolls & Sell Unnecessary Items **Sub-quest Scrolls**
+**-->** Sub-quest Scrolls & Sell Unnecessary Items</br>

+**Sub-quest Scrolls**
 **Sell Unnecessary Items**